UPDATED

 11. Don’t chart for someone else or let anyone else chart for you

-One of the most critical responsibilities of all health care professionals is producing proper documentation.
-Documentation, also called charting, is a clear and accurate method of keeping track of everything that happens to each patient.
-It is a part of the CNA job description, a way to communicate with other team members about the patient so the team can plan for and provide the best care.
+One of the most critical responsibilities of all health care professionals is producing proper documentation, also called CNA charting.
+This is a clear and accurate method of keeping track of everything that happens to each patient.
+It is a part of the CNA job description and a way to communicate with other team members about the patient so the team can plan for and provide the best care.

 Documentation has other important functions, as well: